Orange (India): Organisation and operations

 OBS India traces its presence in India to 1969, when SITA, (Societe Internationale de Telecommunications Aeronautiques), was created to meet the need of the airline industry.
 It operates in eight locations and employs over 2,000 employees.
 The locations are – Gurgaon, New Delhi, Kolkata, Mumbai, Chennai, Bangalore, Hyderabad,Gandhinagar and Pune.

 The major global service center is located in Gurgaon.

-Services and solutions

-It offers integrated communication solutions and services to local as well as global enterprises in cloud computing, unified communications and collaboration, which manage and integrate the complexity of international communications and enable multinational corporations to focus on the strategic initiatives that drive their business.